 A lot of simple food can keep good company to this delicious chicken dish.
-Our ultimate rice with orzo pilaf or super cheesy mashed potatoes will carry this dish to perfection.
+Our Turkish rice pilav with orzo will carry this dish to perfection.
 If you want to go light, make any kind of salad you like.
 No salad can go wrong with it.

 Whenever I make these baked lemon garlic chicken thighs for dinner, I add in an extra portion to use in a sandwich or make a salad for a great lunch the following day.

 Baking chicken only with some lemon slices on it or lemon juice might dry it out.
 However, if you use oil and some spices in your sauce, like I do in this recipe, it will eliminate the drying effect.

 1 or 2 hours is fine.
 You don’t have more flavor or a softer chicken as it rests longer.